Mohammed-Salameh/Hypervisors/README.md

-# Ovirt
+# Hypervisors

-Ovirt Setup and configuration
+Hypervisors Setup and configuration

-Note: Gluster Bricks configuration
+**Note:** *Gluster Bricks configuration*
-"This setup can be implemented for both Oracle and Red Hat virtualization."
+*This setup can be implemented for both Oracle and Red Hat virtualization & Ovirt.*